seshadricloud/Devops-Interview-Questions/Devops_interview_all.md

 33) terraform init
 34) In terraform i want to spin up one ec2 instance there will be a 4 lines code which we will write,what parameters we need to pass can you tell me the lines?
-35)Tell me a few commands of terraform ?
+35) Tell me a few commands of terraform ?
 36) stages in terraform
 37) What does the terraform init ?
 38) Did you write terraform code?
-39)Which info is available in the tf state file?
+39) Which info is available in the tf state file?
 40) What happens if we delete the tf state file and then again I applied a terraform plan and applied what happened?
 41) What is a module in terraform?